SuperOffice/SDK-Doc/Web.Application/Developer's Guide/Customization and Deployment/Customization and Deployment.md

 </linkinfos>
 ```

-Below is an example that demonstates adding a click handler, or linkinfo, that is linked to an archive control that exists on the customfeature page.
+Below is an example that demonstrates how to add a click handler, or linkinfo, that is linked to an archive control that exists on the _customfeature_ page.
 It does the same thing so as to have a uniform behavior throughout the client application.
 The only difference is the type value prefix, a linkhint-prefix, which is explained in detail in the [Archive Control Row Client](/crm-client-web/web-common/web-archive-row-click-action.md) documentation.

 ```xml
 <!-- SoArchiveLinkInfoTypes.merge -->